• Skip to primary navigation

 Cubed roasted butternut squash on a baking sheet with a silver spatula on it.

-I am a huge fan of butternut squash and I have already made butternut squash soup a few times this fall.
-When squash is in the season it is just so inexpensive and packed with flavor, that it is hard to pass it up at the grocery store.
-Once you roast it, it just becomes so buttery and flavorful, it’s AMAZING!
+I am a huge fan of roasted butternut squash and I have already made butternut squash soup a few times this fall.
+When squash is in the season it is tasty and inexpensive making it hard to pass up at the grocery store.
+Once you roast butternut squash, it becomes wonderfully buttery and flavorful.

-Although, I know a lot of people that are intimidated by peeling and cutting it.
-But it is actually very easy to work with.
-The steps for roasted butternut squash are pretty straightforward: peel, cut, season, and roast.
-So simple and so worth the minimal effort in my book!
+However, I know a lot of people who are intimidated by peeling and cutting squash.
+But it is very easy to work with once you get the hang of it.

-Plus you prep and store it in advance then use it when you are ready.
+Plus, you can prep and store it in advance and then use it when you are ready.
+Which is great for meal prep!

 Why you’ll love this butternut squash recipe

-• It is the most delicious roasted squash ever!
+• Flavorful and delicious – It is the most delicious roasted squash ever!

-• Super easy to do once you get the hang of it.
+• Easy to make – Super easy to do once you get the hang of it.

-• Simply seasoned but packed with incredible flavor!
+• Only a few ingredients – Simply seasoned but packed with incredible flavor!

-• It makes a wonderful healthy side dish that goes with so many things.
+• Amazing side dish – It makes a wonderful healthy side dish that goes with so many things.

 Ingredients you will need